Sosman1992/Reverse_Engineering_Week2_Lab1_Part2_Report/README.md

 # Week 1 - Simple Static Analysis

-This Week's Lab focus was on the use of file hashes as a technique for identifying malware samples.
-Additionally, submitted sample of malware files or hashes by uploading these file via Google's VirusTotal website to scan the files with a variety of antivirus programs embedded in the website.
-Furthermore used BinText GUI  to search for ASCII and Unicode `strings` inside of a binary and also discovered how to use PEiD to determine whether the binary of a malware samples executable or linked library file is compressed to conceal its contents.
-Lastly exploration of Windows system tools that are used by portable executable including libraries that get dynamically linked and which functions are imported was also learnt.
+This Week's Lab focus was on the use of file hashes as a technique to recognize whether an executable file is a malware.
+This was achieved by submitting or uploading the executable file or hashes via Google's VirusTotal website to scan the files with a variety of antivirus programs embedded in the website.
+Furthermore used BinText GUI  to search for ASCII and Unicode `strings` inside the binary of the executable file and also discovered how to use PEiD to determine whether the binary of a malware sample(s) executable or linked library file is compressed to conceal its contents as a countermeasure; so that it can not analyzed for mitigation measures to be implemented against it by a malware analyst.
+Lastly exploration of Windows system tools that are used by portable executable including libraries that get dynamically linked when an executable file is effected on a computer or network system and which functions are imported was also learnt.

 ---
 # Lab 1-3

 ## Executive Summary

-The executable is a malware recognized by virusTotal because it was detected by different antivirus as a malicious software.
+The executable is a malware recognized by virusTotal because it was detected by different antivirus program(s) on this website as a malicious software.
 The file appears to be a packed malware and trying to unpack it with UPX utility tool was not successful.
-Using the PeID utility tool to open the sample and analyzing the sample goes on further to prove that FSG (a different variant packer)was used in compression of this file.
+Using the PeID utility tool to open the sample and analyzing the sample goes on further to prove that FSG (a different variant packer - a utility tool used to compress a file to hide its content) was used in compression of this file.
 Also opening the file in PEview shows that it is lacking import table and without the import table I am unable to know the functions and linking libraries used by this executable sample when it infects machines or users on a network, Nonetheless, opening the file with Dependency Walker it shows the import table of this executable with two functions namely `LoadLibrary` and `GetProcAddress` that are always associated with any Packed files.
 This further indicate that this file is packed.
-In conclusion running the sample using the known tools I know for performing static analysis did not provide any useful information for a host-based indicator or network signature, that can serve as the indicators of compromise, and mitigations required for protection from this malware.
+In conclusion running the sample using the known tools I know for performing static analysis did not provide any useful information for a host-based indicator or network signature, that can serve as the indicators of compromise, and also provide mitigation(s) measures required for protection from the infection of this malware to a computer or network systems of victims that gets infected with it.

 ## Indicators of Compromise